 The Playscape Pod includes slides, balance elements, and spinning elements.
 It is accessible to all with ramps, transfer points at ground level, and elevated play elements.
-This pod helps children develop physical fitness, motor skills, coordination, self-esteem, confidence, decision-making skills, and social skills.
+This pod helps people develop physical fitness, motor skills, coordination, self-esteem, confidence, decision-making skills, and social skills.

-Race track where kids can freely enjoy wheeled activities.
+Race track where people can freely enjoy wheeled activities.
 This track will remove some of the fast-moving traffic in Brushy Creek Village, making it a safer environment for pedestrians.
 Themed as an F1 pit stop, the pit alley also includes a learning wall that features interactive mechanical components.

 The Nature Pod provides a safe space for this important type of play.
-With a variety of natural elements (such as logs and boulders) and non-traditional play features, this pod invites children to explore and use their imagination.
+With a variety of natural elements (such as logs and boulders) and non-traditional play features, this pod invites people to explore and use their imagination.

-The Rock Band Pod provides opportunities for children to engage in musical play.
+The Rock Band Pod provides opportunities for people to engage in musical play.
 The instruments are on a stage with lawn seating in order to create a performance-like setting.
 This facilitates social interaction, non-verbal communication, and confidence-building.

 The Swing Pod is one of the most heavily used areas of the Play for All Abilities Park.
 This pod features several different swing bays which include a wheelchair swing, molded swivel swing, belt swings, bucket swings, saucer swing, and companion swing.

 The Adventure Hill has been designed for thrills.
 This pod helps develop core and upper body strength, hand-eye coordination, confidence, gross motor development, and a healthy sense of competition among its users.